Canada Day 150 parade spectators’ outpouring of affection

 for Preston Scout House Band more than a match for heavy downpour

-The loud cheering and shouts of support for Preston Scout House Band by Canada Day 150 parade spectators were more than a match for a torrential downpour of heavy rain and fierce head winds that swept down the main street as the Band reached the halfway point of the big parade on July 1.
+The loud cheering and shouts of support for Preston Scout House Band by Canada Day 150 parade spectators were more than a match for a torrential downpour of heavy rain and fierce head winds that swept down the Preston’s King Street as the Band reached the halfway point of the big, Canada Day parade on July 1.
 Many waterlogged members remarked after the one-mile parade that the cheering was the loudest they had ever heard on Canada Day.

 Following the parade, more than 250 Scout House members, family and friends attended a barbecue at the Speedsville Columbus Hall.
 Those purchasing barbecue tickets had been advised to bring lawn chairs for a pleasant afternoon of socializing in the sun, but everyone ended up inside for the barbecue food, potluck salads and desserts,; entertainment by the Silver Leaves Brass Ensemble; a heritage band jam session; formal presentation of the 2017 Wilf Blum Youth Music Scholarship award to Justin Schatz and drawing of the three winning tickets in the Scout House raffle.